-For the key that relates to a ROOT CA, the key remains "active" only for the time required to perform cryptographic operations e.g. Subordinate CA Certificate signing, OCSP Certificate signing or CRL generation operations.
+For the key associated with a ROOT CA Certificate, the key remains "active" only for the time required to perform cryptographic operations e.g. Subordinate CA Certificate signing, OCSP Certificate signing or CRL generation operations.

 6.2.9 Methods for deactivating private key